ClickCease

 80% of Filipinos are Catholics, and they observe Lent in a series of religious activities that start from Maundy Thursday and conclude on Easter Sunday.

-If you’re planning to hire Filipino virtual assistants, being familiar with these holidays allows you to understand your team and plan your schedule better.
+When you hire from the Philippines, recognizing their cultural traditions and holidays shows respect and helps build a strong relationship.
+Being familiar with these holidays allows you to understand your team and plan your schedule better.

 Here are some things to consider